bostick/tabit-file-format/description/tabit-file-format-description.md

 Any deviations in this document from how TabIt actually works are errors in this document and should be brought to the attention of the author.

-I am not affiliated with TabIt and I do not own trademark associated with TabIt.
+I am not affiliated with TabIt and I do not own any trademark associated with TabIt.

 I am simply a fan who wants to see TabIt live.